Kummer Rigidity for Hyperk\"ahler Automorphisms: Introduction

-In case $X$ is a projective complex surface or a K3 surface, results like \cite{CantatDupont2020} or \cite{FT18} imply that, if the volume measure on $X$ is a measure of maximal entropy for the dynamics $(X,{f})$, then the pair $(X,{f})$ is necessarily a Kummer example.
-The aim of this paper is to generalize this to the projective hyperk\"ahler case:
+In case if $X$ is a projective complex surface or a K3 surface, results like \cite[\S{1.3} Main Theorem]{CantatDupont2020} or \cite[Theorem 1.1.1]{FT18} imply that, if the (Riemannian) volume measure on $X$ is a measure of maximal entropy for the dynamics $(X,{f})$, then the pair $(X,{f})$ is necessarily a Kummer example.
+The aim of this paper is to generalize this to the projective hyperk\"ahler case.

+For the statement of the main result below, we recall the following.
+A hyperk\"ahler manifold $X$ of dimension $\dim_\C X=2n$, with a generator $\Omega$ of the group $H^{2,0}(X,\C)$, carries a Ricci-flat K\"ahler metric $\omega$ whose Riemannian volume $\omega^{2n}$ equals to the $(2n,2n)$-form $(\Omega\wedge\overline{\Omega})^n$ \cite[Theorem 5.11]{ghj01}.
+We call the measure defined by this form the \emph{volume measure} of $X$.

 \begin{theorem} Let $X$ be a projective hyperk\"ahler manifold.
 Let ${f}\colon X\to X$ be a holomorphic automorphism that has positive topological entropy.
-Suppose the volume form is an ${f}$-invariant measure of maximal entropy.
+Suppose the volume measure is the ${f}$-invariant measure of maximal entropy.
 Then the underlying hyperk\"ahler manifold $X$ is a normalization of a torus quotient, and ${f}$ is induced from a hyperbolic affine-linear transformation on that torus quotient.

 That is, if $\dim_\C X=2n$, there exists a complex torus $\mathbb{T}=\C^{2n}/\Lambda$ and a finite group of toral isomorphisms $\Gamma$ in which $X$ normalizes $\mathbb{T}/\Gamma$, and ${f}$ is induced from a hyperbolic affine-linear transformation $A\colon\mathbb{T}/\Gamma\to\mathbb{T}/\Gamma$. \end{theorem}